fomightez/pyscript_test/README.md

   **see [here](https://fomightez.github.io/pyscript_test/test_md_render.html) to see proof using [Eduoardo Bonet's approach](https://twitter.com/EduardoBonet/status/1521841937233465345) at least for now it renders markdown from notebooks just fine** (I had to remove the pyscript stuff because something was causing it to error out and not show markdown.)

-#### REPL executing code
+#### REPL executing code / and Terminals

+- REPL page with older pyscript: [direct_example.html](https://fomightez.github.io/pyscript_test/direct_example.html) is based on the example [this post](https://twitter.com/ericmjl/status/1520865845978746880) with the code from [this gist](https://gist.github.com/ericmjl/0e46f3810b7bac281ddc419176944483templates)

-- REPL page: [REPL_page based on November '23 and early 2024 changes](https://fomightez.github.io/pyscript_test/REPL_march_2024.html)  REPL based on  on the code in an article detailing ['What's New in PyScript Next (2023.11.1')](https://jeff.glass/post/whats-new-pyscript-2023-11-1/).
+- terminal page: [terminal_page based on November '23 and early 2024 changes](https://fomightez.github.io/pyscript_test/REPL_march_2024.html)  terminal based on [code for a terminal supplied here](https://github.com/JeffersGlass/pyscript/tree/84f197b657a6fae5573b1b8b11b2dad1a05f5531); I had hoped to make an interactive REPL like the code in an article detailing ['What's New in PyScript Next (2023.11.1')](https://jeff.glass/post/whats-new-pyscript-2023-11-1/).
 Things have changed:
     > "PyScript no longer imports any names into the Python namespace for you.
 This differs from the previous release, where the names js, pyscript, Element, display, and HTML were treated a bit like builtins, and imported prior to any user-written code."
-    And I'm hoping the new REPL may be helpful finding things like `Element` so that I can import it.
+    And I was hoping the new interactive REPL would be helpful finding things like `Element` so that I can import it.
+However, the interactive version failed to work like in the documentation or that article with either the 2023.11.2 or 2024.3.2 pyscript code.
+Or at least failed in my attempts so far.

-- Older REPL page: [direct_example.html](https://fomightez.github.io/pyscript_test/direct_example.html) is based on the example [this post](https://twitter.com/ericmjl/status/1520865845978746880) with the code from [this gist](https://gist.github.com/ericmjl/0e46f3810b7bac281ddc419176944483templates)

 ----------